 - Personal income tax (PIT).
-Income distributed to Portuguese individuals (outside a commercial activity) is subject to a 28% final withholding tax.
+Income distributed or derived from redemptions to Portuguese individuals (outside a commercial activity) is subject to a 28% final withholding tax.
 If the investor opts to aggregate the income received, it will be subject to progressive income tax rates of up to 48%.
 In the latter circumstance an additional income tax will be due on the part of the taxable income exceeding EUR80,000 as follows: - 2.5% on the part of the taxable income exceeding EUR80,000 up to EUR250,000; - 5% on any taxable income exceeding EUR250,000.

-In addition, if the option of income aggregation is made, an additional surcharge at the rate of 3.5% will also be due on the amount exceeding the annual amount of the monthly minimum guaranteed wage (EUR7,070).
+In addition, if the option of income aggregation is made an additional surcharge rate will be due for the tax year of 2016 according to the taxpayer's taxable income, as follows: